 - #10.
 Cosco Apt 50 Convertible Car Seat

-Reviews of the Best Portable Car Seats for Travel 2022
+Reviews of the Best Portable Travel Car Seats in 2022

 The Evenflo Tribute LX is the overall best portable car seat for travel you can get if you plan to do more traveling with your 1-year-old(or more) baby.
 It can be used both rear-facing and forward-facing.
 It accommodates 5 to 40 pounds weight when facing the rear and toddlers weighing from 22 to 40 pounds facing forward.

 For safety, it has four shoulder strap positions to provide a better fit for your growing baby and an upfront harness adjustment and buckle release that allow easy adjustments when securing or removing your baby from the seat.
 You will also be interested to know that the seat has been tested for side impact and has exceeded federal safety standards.

 For your baby’s additional comfort, it has a foam body liner, a removable head pillow, and the harness and buckle are covered.